smart-data-models/dataModel.QueueManagement/QueueMonitor/doc/spec_FR.md

       description: 'list of uri pointing to additional resources about the item'
       oneOf:
         - items:
-            - format: uri
+            format: uri
             type: string
           minItems: 1
           type: array
         - format: uri
           type: string
       type: Property
     serviceId:
-      description: 'id of the service provided at the counter.
+      description: 'Id of the service provided at the counter.
 The same service could be provided by many offices'
       type: Property
       x-ngsi:
         model: https://schema.org/Text